Should You Use a Credit Card to Get Cash from ATM?

 What Is A Credit Card Cash Advance

-A credit card cash advance is a withdrawal of cash through your credit account rather than your debit account.
+A credit card cash advance is a withdrawal of cash from your credit account rather than your debit account.
 To summarize, most credit card providers offer cardholders the convenience of a cash advance, in addition to everyday purchases.

-While resorting to a credit card cash advance isn't ideal, it makes sense when your money problem is completely unpredictable and you find yourself in an urgent emergency.
+While resorting to a credit card cash advance isn't ideal, it makes sense when your money problem is completely unpredictable, and you find yourself in an urgent emergency.

 The Conveniences and the High Cost of Cash Advances

-The process of obtaining a cash advance is relatively simple.
+The process of obtaining a cash advance is relatively straightforward.
 A credit card will work at most ATMs the same way as a debit card.
 Credit card companies also provide cardholders with cash advance opportunities by using credit card checks, which often accompany monthly statements received in the mail.

-Once the cash is dispensed however, the ease of that no muss no fuss convenience is soon replaced by the creeping and palpable pain of its high cost.
+Once the cash is dispensed, however, the ease of that no muss no fuss convenience is soon replaced by the creeping and palpable pain of its high cost.

 Know Your Credit Card Cash Advance Limits